-- The bill prohibits the cross-border transfer of critical or sensitive personal data by companies and makes it mandatory to store at least one copy of all personal data to be stored in India.
+- The bill prohibits the cross-border transfer of critical or sensitive personal data by companies.
 This data localisation will prevent some companies from offering their services in India.
 It will also increase cybersecurity risks since the cross-border flow of data is critical to the better analysis of fraud.

 - There is no provision regarding the issue of surveillance.

 - It is unclear about the functions of different departments of the government in the data processing and which of the functions are to be served by a processing activity.

 - The bill does not explicitly deal with the data surveillance by non-state actors.